PoncinMatthieu/DIY-Boffer/first_boffer_sword.md

 ![Image](/img/IMG_3027.jpg)
 ![Image](/img/IMG_3013.jpg)

-Then for the tip of the sword, I used some foam bought from Etola. ~93€ the square meter, so this is actually quite expansive, but we don't need that much, I only bought a small piece.
+Then for the tip of the sword, I used some foam bought from Etola. ~93€ the square meter, so this is actually quite expensive, but we don't need that much, I only bought a small piece.

 The tip of the sword needs to be soft enough for stabs and you shouldn't be able to feel the plastic tube.
-Also the finish boffer rules allows us to hit in the face to it needs to be big enough to prevent it from going inside the eyes.
+Also the finnish boffer rules allow us to hit in the face to it needs to be big enough to prevent it from going inside the eyes.

 ![Image](/img/IMG_3015.jpg)
 ![Image](/img/IMG_3016.jpg)